To the Mom, Whose Kid Doesn’t Fit In: Mothering a Square Peg

 I know.The desperate need to make it, “okay,” to make them just have a comfortable experience… a “normal” practice, is our life’s breath.
 Click To Tweet

-Let me be the first to say, I am so very sorry.
+Let me just say, I am so very sorry.
 There isn’t a quick fix or even a long and hard one.
 But I want to offer us this, we are the safe haven.
 Our compassion for a child that is hurting is the most important of elements in the mothering journey.
-Reminding them that they are loved, actually utterly adored, is paramount in this season of want.
+Reminding them that they are loved, actually utterly adored, is paramount in this season of hurt.

 But on my second go-round, I recognize something from my first round that was more about me and less about them.
 It was so uncomfortable, so reminiscent of my youth, I wanted to spare my kids that at all costs.